Rizana Nafeek: Reactions

 Commenting on Nafeek's execution, Foreign and Commonwealth Office Minister for the Middle East and North Africa Alistair Burt said, "I condemn the execution of Rizana Nafeek in Saudi Arabia yesterday, despite the many appeals for her sentence to be commuted.
 The UK opposes all use of the death penalty as a matter of principle, whatever the crime committed.
 The beheading of Ms Nafeek is particularly concerning as reports suggest she may have been a child of 17 at the time the crime was committed.
 We also find the practice of beheading to be particularly cruel and inhuman.
 We continue to raise our concerns about human rights with the Saudi authorities, including its frequent use of the death penalty".

 Saudi Government's response

 The Saudi Government stated that the statements made by various organizations were not true and that she was given a proper trial.
 After the verdict, there were attempts by the government to obtain pardon from the baby's parents but they failed.

 Offer of cash to the family

 Nafeek's mother rejected offers of cash up to $16,000 from the Saudis.

+In popular culture

+An upcoming Sri Lankan feature film titled Rizana – A Caged Bird, directed by Chandran Rutnam and starring Vidhushika Reddy, is based on the life of Rizana Nafeek.
+The film is produced by Sumathi Studios.